benkeen/generatedata/docs/userdoc/installation/intro.md

 # Installation

 Alrighty!
-Let's get this sucker installed.
+Let's get this thing installed.
 This section outlines how to install and configure the script on your local computer.
-And yup, if you want it running on your local intranet or what have you, that's no problem either.
+If you want it running on your local intranet, that's no problem either.
 Steps:

 1. Install pre-requisites.
 2. Customize settings